Leadership and mentoring

 The role requires a commitment of at least two hours a week plus attendance at fortnightly meetings.
 Additional time will be required when running training, assisting at events or resolving problems.
 Training, supervision and koha are provided.
 Applications are taken in October for the following year.
 Wellington Plus approved, WILP for international students only.

 PASS leaders facilitate voluntary study sessions in selected 100- and 200-level courses in FCA, FHSS, LAWS, PSYC and CHEM.
 Leaders do not tutor, rather they facilitate active learning, fostering a supportive environment for members to work together to identify and meet their own learning needs.
 The role requires on average one 50-minute session per week plus four hours’ training.
 You need to be achieving B+ or higher to apply.
 These roles are Wellington Plus approved.

-Applications are taken in February and June each year.
+Applications to become a leader are taken in February and June each year.

 Halls of Residence employ 65 senior students in part-time, live-in positions to provide leadership and support to their residents.
 Recruitment is in August for the following February—November.
 Hours vary from 8–20 hours per week.
 Wellington Plus approved.

 If you're interested in other countries and cultures, and keen to kickstart an internationally focused career, WILP is an ideal way to get involved at Victoria University of Wellington.

 This programme is the first of its kind in New Zealand.
 It sits alongside your degree and helps develop leadership, social responsibility and employability skills.

 This programme helps empower Pasifika students to do well in their academic study.
 Mentors offer their free time to provide support, academic guidance and be a friend to other students.
 The role requires one hour a week/fortnight, for a year.
 These roles are Wellington Plus and WILP approved (for international students only).